-The format for this competition is a Super Sprint Men 5 km / Master 4 Men and Women 4 km / Shorter courses for Youth).
+The format for this competition is Super Sprint Men 5 km / Master 4 Men and Women 4 km / Shorter courses for Youth) on Sunday.

 8:30 to 9:00 am: On-site registration at the Nordic Center (pre-registering by mail and webscorer is also available and encouraged).
 We cannot accept credit or debit cards.
 Make checks out to: Washington Biathlon Association

 9:00 to 10:30 am: Range set-up